Not everyone starts playing with a perfect badminton backhand

 In most cases, you’ll have to wait several years before its as good as your forehand.
 I’m still waiting 🙂

-My question to you is how do cope with a weak backhand whilst its “under construction?
+How can you hide a weak backhand whilst its “under construction?

 What can you do in a game so that it’s difficult for you opponent to find and exploit your backhand?

 These tips and advice will give you ideas for practice, to use in match play and hopefully a mindset that will allow you to play well even though your current backhand is weak.
 Some of these tips will help you improve in the long run, other tips will provide you with tactical advice to immediately make it difficult for your opponents to exploit it.

 If you have ideas or strategies of your own it would be great to hear them so we can all share and improve